-Blood Pressure: Research has revealed that some of the proteins found in royal jelly have a direct effect on blood pressure levels in humans.
+Research has revealed that some of the proteins found in royal jelly have a direct effect on the blood pressure levels in humans.
 This protein hydrolysate can have a long-lasting impact on blood pressure.
-When this is combined with the potassium found in it, which also acts as a vasodilator to reduce stress on blood vessels and the heart, royal jelly begins to look like a great way to prevent a variety of heart conditions.
+When this is combined with the potassium found in it, which also acts as a vasodilator to reduce stress on blood vessels and the heart, royal jelly begins to look like a great way to prevent heart conditions.

-Cholesterol Levels: Although most people associate sweet, delicious foods with unhealthy cholesterol, that isn’t the case with royal jelly.
-In fact, research has shown that consistently adding it to your diet can cause a notable drop in your “bad” cholesterol levels, thereby helping you prevent atherosclerosis and subsequent cardiovascular issues like heart attacks and strokes.
+Although most people associate sweet, delicious food with unhealthy cholesterol, that isn’t the case with royal jelly.
+In fact, research has shown that consistently adding it to your diet can cause a notable drop in your “bad” cholesterol levels, thereby helping you prevent atherosclerosis and cardiovascular issues like heart attacks and strokes.

-Infertility Issues: Although the exact function of royal jelly in the fertility process is unclear, some suspect that its impact on human fertility is connected to royalactin, which is the protein that affects the queen’s morphology and helps her become sexually viable.
-Whatever the reason happens to be, it has been shown to increase the fertility of men and increase sperm motility, thereby increasing their partner’s chances of becoming pregnant.
+Although the exact function of royal jelly in the fertility process is unclear, some suspect that its impact on human fertility is connected to royalactin, the protein that affects the queen’s morphology and helps her become sexually viable.
+Whatever the reason happens to be, it has been shown to increase fertility and sperm motility in men, thereby increasing their partner’s chances of becoming pregnant.

-Cancer Prevention: There are a number of antioxidant agents found in royal jelly, but specifically, royal jelly shows an ability to inhibit bisphenol A, also known as BPA.
-This is an environmental estrogen, and it has been linked to increased levels of breast cancer.
-Therefore, by keeping enough royal jelly in your diet, you can help prevent this terrible, and yet tragically common, type of cancer.
+There are a number of antioxidants found in royal jelly, but specifically, it shows an ability to inhibit bisphenol A, also known as BPA.
+This is an environmental estrogen, which has been linked to increased levels of breast cancer.
+Therefore, by adding enough royal jelly to your diet, you can prevent this type of cancer.

-Inflammation: The impressive range of vitamins and active enzymes in royal jelly make it a potential anti-inflammatory agent.
-However, as excessive heat will undo the enzymatic properties, so royal jelly cannot be ingested for those benefits.
-Therefore, you can topically apply royal jelly in a paste to certain affected areas of the body to relieve the pain of inflammation.
+The impressive vitamins and active enzymes in royal jelly make it a potential anti-inflammatory agent.
+However, excessive heat will undo the enzymatic properties, so royal jelly cannot be ingested for those benefits.
+Therefore, you can topically apply it to affected areas of the body to relieve the pain of inflammation.

-Premature Aging: Just as royal jelly helps to extend the queen’s life span significantly, the antioxidant compounds found in royal jelly can also work to eliminate the free radicals that normally cause premature aging of our cells.
-Antioxidants can eliminate wrinkles, maintain a healthy shine to your skin, prevent hair loss, and avoid macular degeneration, while also extending your life by preventing certain chronic disease.
+Just as royal jelly helps to extend the queen’s lifespan significantly, the antioxidants found in royal jelly can also work to eliminate the free radicals that normally cause premature aging.
+Antioxidants can eliminate wrinkles, maintain a healthy shine to your skin, prevent hair loss, and avoid macular degeneration, while also extending your life by preventing certain chronic diseases.

-Weight Loss Effects: Lecithin is one of the components in royal jelly, which can effectively lower cholesterol, improve liver function, and promote healthy digestion.
-All of these things can help with weight loss efforts.
+Lecithin is one of the components in royal jelly, which can effectively lower cholesterol, improve liver function, and promote healthy digestion.
+All of these things can help in weight loss.
 When combined with the improved metabolism that is caused by royal jelly and the protein content of this nutrient supplement, it can work as a definite weight loss booster!

-Metabolic Activity: The fact that royal jelly contains all 8 of the necessary amino acids that humans cannot produce themselves makes royal jelly a very important food source.
-Those 8 amino acids can be difficult to acquire, but are necessary for forging new proteins in the body and keeping our metabolism running properly.
-Royal jelly can therefore increase cellular regeneration, boost muscle development and growth, increase bone strength, and optimize the hormonal/enzymatic processes in our body, resulting in dozens of other healthy boosts to our lifestyle!
+The fact that royal jelly contains all 8 of the necessary amino acids that humans cannot produce themselves, makes it a very important food source.
+These 8 amino acids can be difficult to acquire but are necessary for forging new proteins in the body and keeping our metabolism running properly.
+Royal jelly can, therefore, increase cellular regeneration, boost muscle development and growth, increase bone strength, and optimize the hormonal/enzymatic processes in our body, resulting in other healthy boosts to our lifestyle!